 Licensed Haulers - Multiple carcasses

-Due to the discovery of CWD in a wild deer found in Crow Wing County, the DNR designated a new CWD management zone, deer permit area 604, for the 2019 hunting season.
+Due to the discovery of CWD in a wild deer found in Crow Wing County, the DNR designated a CWD management zone, deer permit area 604, for the 2019, 2020, and 2021 hunting seasons.

 What can you do?

 - Bring deer carcasses to the CWC Landfill or to a DNR dumpster site for Free (Click here Opens a New Window. to see updated DNR dumpster locations) *Carcasses MUST be separated from other waste